 3. For the purposes of calculating stochastic reserves, the stochastic exclusion test, and determining the final VM-22 reserves, groups of contracts for which the company calculates a DR, pursuant to the requirements in Section 7.E, shall not be aggregated with any groups of contracts that do not calculate a DR.

-4. The reserve may be determined in aggregate across various groups of contracts within each Reserving Category, or within the combined Accumulation and Payout reserving categories following Section 3.F.2, as a single model segment when determining the SR or DR5.
+4. The reserve may be determined in aggregate across various groups of contracts within each Reserving Category, or within the combined Accumulation and Payout reserving categories following Section 3.F.2, as a single model segment when determining the SR or DR, with the following exception:

+Pension Risk Transfer Annuities utilize different spread, default, and investment strategy assumptions than other products as described in Sections 4.D.3 and 4.D.4.
+If aggregating Pension Risk Transfer Annuities with other products, then the Pension Risk Transfer Annuities cannot be in the same model segment as other products.5.
 To the extent that aggregation results in more than one model segment, the aggregate reserve for each reserving category, or within the combined Accumulation and Payout reserving categories following Section 3.F.2, shall be calculated as follows:

 a.
 If the company uses the NAER method described in Section 4.B.1.a: